Fixing font activation issues

 When you activate a font on macOS Ventura it may not be immediately selectable in the standard font dropdowns of Pages, Keynote, Numbers and TextEdit.
 While the fonts are correctly activated and available, they don’t show up in the font pickers.
 These apps don’t seem to refresh their font list automatically, but after restarting your Mac the fonts will show up.

 Restarting your Mac after every activation is of course not very convenient.
-Instead of using the font dropdown in the main interface you can pick your newly activated fonts by choosing Format > Font > Show Fonts (CommandT) from the main menu, then select the All Fonts collection.
-This All Fonts list includes your newly activated fonts.
+Instead of using the font dropdown in the main interface you can pick your newly activated fonts by choosing CommandT) from the main menu, then select the collection.
+This list includes your newly activated fonts.

 When you launch Pages the font dropdown will now list all fonts on your Mac, including newly activated fonts and foreign language fonts.